efeslab/lapidary/README.md

 Lapidary works by creating gem5 checkpoints on bare-metal to avoid the weeks of simulation required to create viable checkpoints.
-This is done by taking core dumps of the program through gdb (along with gathering some other miscellanous process state information) and transforming the output into a gem5-compatible checkpoint.
+This is done by taking core dumps of the program through gdb (along with gathering some other miscellaneous process state information) and transforming the output into a gem5-compatible checkpoint.
 Lapidary can then perform short simulations over many checkpoints (in accordance with the [SMARTS sampling methodology][smarts]) in order to produce statistically significant performance measurements.